knuthy/Expresstrade/README.md

 ## Registering after login
 After our user has logged in, by sending a request to "YOURDOMAIN.COM/auth/opskins", their data has been stored in our passport session, assigned to the socket id they requested the login from.
-We then need to be able to identify our user troughout the actions we want to perform, based on the socket connection.
-If we can't identify our user, we cant fetch their data or send any userrelated request to the Opskins Trade API.
+We then need to be able to identify our user throughout the actions we want to perform, based on the socket connection.
+If we can't identify our user, we cant fetch their data or send any user related request to the Opskins Trade API.

 So when the user contacts the socket after the login, we'll have to assign their data to their session.
 Below is how I would do so.